qupath/qupath-docs/docs/deep/stardist.md

 - *dsb2018_heavy_augment.pb* - for fluorescence images (one detection channel)
 - *he_heavy_augment.pb* - for brightfield H&E (three detection channels, RGB)

-:::{admonition} No TensorFlow?
-StarDist usually requires a powerful machine learning library called [TensorFlow](https://www.tensorflow.org).
-This is the main reason running StarDist in QuPath v0.2 was rather complicated.

-As an alternative, it's now possible to run StarDist using [OpenCV](http://opencv.org) instead.
-This requires that the models are in a slightly different format (*.pb* files), but because OpenCV is *already* included within QuPath it makes installation much easier.
+:::{admonition} Other model formats
+The models in the link above should work without installing anything extra in QuPath.
+They run using OpenCV, which is already available in QuPath.

+StarDist models from other sources (including the [Bioimage model zoo](bioimage)) typically require TensorFlow to run.
+You can add this to QuPath with the help of the [QuPath Deep Java Library extension](djl) - see [Using TensorFlow](stardist-tensorflow) for more info.

-Alternatively, you could check out the [Intel OpenVINO](https://github.com/dkurt/qupath-extension-openvino) community extension.
+Alternatively, you could check out the [Intel OpenVINO](https://github.com/dkurt/qupath-extension-openvino) community extension for alternative model format.

-If you still want to use TensorFlow instead, see {ref}`stardist-advanced`.
 :::

 :::{tip}